geirs73/yxney/testcoverage/01-simple/Simple coverage.md

 Go to the `SomeMath.cs` file open the command window (CTRL+SHIFT+P) and type 'gutter' to see the options.

-* Display - show result once, will not update when you run new coverage test
+* Display - show result once, will not update when you run new coverage test.
+Key: CTRL+SHIFT+7
-* Watch - look for updates to coverage continuously and display it (you probably want this for a while)
+* Watch - look for updates to coverage continuously and display it (you probably want this for a while).
+Key: CTRL+SHIFT+8
-* Remove Watch - as it says
+* Remove Watch - as it says.
+Key: CTRL+SHIFT+9

 ![image.png](Simple%20coverage.md.CoverageGutters.png)